Your 8 Week Old Baby – Development, Milestones & Care

-It’s been nearly two months since you gave birth and you would have many questions about how fast your baby should be growing, how much they should weigh and what is expected of them in general.
-Here is all you need to know about your 8 week old.
+It’s been nearly two months since you gave birth, and you must be having many questions about how fast your baby should be growing, how much he should weigh, and what is expected of him in general.
+Here is everything you need to know about your 8 week old baby!

 8 Week Old Baby Development

 Your baby is nearing two months of continuous change and development.
-By now you would have understood their moods and behaviour and have a routine established to feed, bathe and play with them.
-Try not to compare with what other moms are doing.
-You may not feel all that confident with what you are up to and your baby is the best judge of how well you’re doing.
-Babies are fairly content as long as they get plenty to feed, sleep well and have their diapers changed on time.
+By now, you would have understood his moods and behaviour, and have an established routine of feeding, bathing, and playing.
+Try not to compare yourself and your baby with other moms and their kiddos.
+Though you may not feel all that confident with what you are doing, your baby is the best judge of how well you’re doing!
+Babies are fairly content as long as they get plenty to feed, sleep well, and have their diapers changed on time.

 Your 8 week old baby’s weight should have increased between 900 grams to 1.3 kilograms since he was born.
-He would also grow about 5cm and start showing some volume on the pads of his cheeks, tummy, arms and legs.
-You would also notice that the 8 week old baby growth spurt makes him cluster feed more in the evenings and some fussy feeding in the night.
+He would also have grown about 5 cm, and started showing some volume on the pads of his cheeks, tummy, arms, and legs.
+An important milestone that your baby should have attained by now is a social smile (meaning that when someone smiles at him, he smiles back), and his neck holding should be better than what it was when he was born.
+You would also notice that the 8 week old baby growth spurt makes him cluster feed more in the evenings and have some fussy feeding at night.

 [Also Read: 2 Months Old Baby Development]